 There is often confusion about the difference between the number of records in the uploaded file and the list size shown in Google Ads.

-When you upload a file, your customer data will first be validated that it’s in an acceptable format for upload.
+When you upload a file, your customer data will first be validated to ensure that it’s in an acceptable format for upload.
 After validation and when the upload is complete, you’ll be provided with a percentage of your customer data that passed validation, was successfully uploaded, and will be matched to Google Accounts.
 Once the matching process is complete, the column that shows your customer list size will display a bucketed number of customer data that was successfully matched.
-For more information about how the matching process works, read How Google uses Customer Match data.
+Learn more about how Google uses Customer Match data

-Please note, it’s possible that not every customer match record you uploaded is tied to an active Google Account.
+Note that it’s possible that not every customer match record you uploaded is tied to an active Google account.
 As such, the number of records uploaded may not be equal to your Customer Match list size.

 How to troubleshoot upload issues and low list size

 Customer Match data files must follow specific formatting guidelines in order to be accepted.
 Incorrect formatting, including incorrect hashing, can lead to an upload error or a low number of matched records.